hashicorp/nomad/website/source/docs/agent/configuration/client.html.md

   generated, but setting this to `false` will use the system's UUID.
 Before Nomad 0.6 the default was to use the system UUID.

+- `restrict_nvidia` `(bool: false)` - By default all Nvidia gpus discovered would be used for tasks allocation, but setting this flag to `true` would restrict nomad to allocate any resources from this agent

 ### `chroot_env` Parameters

 Drivers based on [isolated fork/exec](/docs/drivers/exec.html) implement file